TALK ABOUT MY GAL! -- THE TRAVEL AGENT

 The plane was a cross between an outrigger canoe and an ancient Roman Galley.

-There was no cause way.
-We were ushered up a plank.
+There was no causeway.
+We have ushered up a plank.
 There were no railings.
 We went to our assigned benches.
 Broken fingernails were lodged in the cracks.

-“There is too much flab aboard my 'air-eo-plane.'
+“There is too much flab aboard my aero-plane.
 Who wants to arrive in a tropical paradise with flab?”

 I started to raise my hand.
 Bobbie grabbed it.